Pure White is one of Sherwin Williams top selling paint colors, but we all know the hunt for the perfect white is anything but easy!

 White Flour is another of my favorite whites by Sherwin Williams!
 It is definitely softer and creamier than Pure White.

-Because White Flour is a more saturated colors, it can look darker than Pure White, but is actually a touch lighter, with an LRV of 87.
+Because White Flour is a more saturated color, it can look darker than Pure White, but is actually a touch lighter, with an LRV of 87.

 I do have a whole post for White Flour if you are interested!